swift-cloud/swift-cloud/README.md

 #### Setup AWS

-Today, Swift Cloud only supports AWS.
 You will need to have an AWS account and AWS credentials loaded on your machine or in the typical environment variables.

 ```bash
 export AWS_ACCESS_KEY_ID=...
 export AWS_SECRET_ACCESS_KEY=...
 ```

+You can also provide a `.env` file in the root of your project with the same relevant variables.

 If you're on a Mac the easiest way to manage your AWS credentials is [Leapp](https://www.leapp.cloud).